chaos88218/WPF-Gravity-Particle-Simulator/README.md

 ### Synopsis
 The [prototype](https://github.com/chaos88218/Particle-Simulator-Example) of this project was an Object Oriented Programming course final project.
-Although the code structure of the prototype was functional	and well developed, the concept of Object Oriented was notfully achieved.
+Although the code structure of the prototype was functional	and well developed, the concept of Object Oriented was not fully achieved.
 The UI of the prototype is also	terrible and unfriendly.
 This project try to fix all the problems above and create a functional basic gravity simulation.

 ### Motivation
 Found free Gravity Simulator online was either lack of
 	particle controll interface or only 2D simulation.
-However, the information of 3D gravity simulation for gravity is far more complicated than 2D.
+However, the information of 3D gravity simulation is far more complicated than 2D.
 So this project is aiming to develope a 3D Gravity Simulator which is functional, accurate and user friendly.